Have You Been Injured While On Your Motorcycle?

 There are many motorcycle riders in the Myrtle Beach area.
 While this is not Daytona Beach, Florida, Myrtle Beach's motorcycle rallies continue to grow.
 During the year Myrtle Beach hosts several different and diverse motor cycle rallies that bring fun and revenue to our community, but they also increase the number of motorcycle accidents our community experiences.

-If you or a loved one came to our community for a good time but have become the victim of a motorcycle accident, we at Murray Law Offices can help.
-Choosing Murray Law Offices and attorney Heather Moore Sarvis to represent you in a motorcycle accident is step one.
-As importantly, attorney Heather Moore Sarvis will negotiate with insurance companies and if necessary file a lawsuit to protect your interests and defend your claim.
+If you or a loved one came to our community for a good time but have become the victim of a motorcycle accident, we at Murray Law Group, LLC can help.
+Choosing Murray Law Group, LLC and our legal services attorneys to represent you in a motorcycle accident is step one.
+As importantly, our legal services attorneys will negotiate with insurance companies and if necessary file a lawsuit to protect your interests and defend your claim.

-As importantly, attorney Stampfle will negotiate with insurance companies and if necessary file a lawsuit to protect your interests and defend your claim.
+As importantly, our legal services attorneys will negotiate with insurance companies and if necessary file a lawsuit to protect your interests and defend your claim.

 Common Causes of Motorcycle Accidents

 Motorcycle accidents can occur for a number of reasons, including driver negligence.
 Negligent acts that may result in an accident can include:

 - Cutting off motorcyclist at intersections;

 - Failure to yield and inability to recognize motorcyclist in traffic

 - Failing to follow posted speed limits; failing to yield when appropriate;

 - Failing to leave sufficient room between the vehicles; and